hasnainkhan87/hasnainkhan87/README.md

 Working on technical initiatives, workshops, events and community building while helping students explore technology beyond the classroom.

-### Wiki Club Tech — NMAMIT
+### NSS IT WING — NMAMIT

-**Core Team / Event Head**
+**Event Head**

-Contributing to open knowledge, technology awareness and technical events within the student community.
+Leading the planning, coordination, and execution of technical events under the NSS IT Wing, driving innovative initiatives, managing teams, and creating engaging technology-focused experiences for students.

 ---